HexabitzPlatform/H01R0x-Firmware/README.md

 ## Who do I talk to? ##

-* Email as at info@hexabitz.com for any inquiries
+* Email us at info@hexabitz.com for any inquiries
 * Or connect with us on [Hackaday.io](https://hackaday.io/Hexabitz)

 ## How do I contribute? ##